 That spiritual belief is still very much alive.
 We saw a young Hawaiian man patiently waiting in line at the viewpoint next to the Jagger museum’s parking lot.
 He was holding a kind of box made out of palm leaves.
 I approached him and asked him, respectfully, if this was an offering to Pele.
 He confirmed and said it was a food item made from macadamia nut.
 I could see he was bothered by the other visitors standing on some rocks to be able to take a better picture of the lava.
 In Hawaiian culture, it’s considered very disrespectful to move rocks, let alone stand on them.
 Consider this and be respectful when visiting mount Kilauea.
 Have another look at the previous photo where you can see the offerings on the ground (one of which is a flower).

-How to combine this hike
+How to combine the Kilauea Iki trail

 There are plenty of options to combine this hike.
 Our favorites would be: